Recapture of Corumbá

 The Recapture of Corumbá, also known as the Second Battle of Corumbá, was a battle in the Paraguayan War, fought in the city of Corumbá in Mato Grosso do Sul, Empire of Brazil.
 The Imperial Brazilian Army under the command of had launched an attack on the Paraguayan Army detachment occupying the city, under the command of Hermógenes Cabral.
 Corumbá was under the control of Paraguay since January 1865, in the first phase of the Paraguayan War.

 Background

-On 30 December 1864, a Brazilian garrison of 154 men lead by Hermenegildo Portocarrero retreated from a Paraguayan attack on the New Coimbra Fort.
+On 30 December 1864, a Brazilian garrison of 154 men led by Hermenegildo Portocarrero retreated from a Paraguayan attack on the New Coimbra Fort.
 The garrison had exhausted their munitions defending the fort, and withdrew up the Paraguay River on board the gunship Anhambaí to the city of Corumbá.
 The Paraguayans continued their advancement, and eventually overtook the city in January 1865.
 The Paraguayans would control the city for two years until 1867.
 The Anhambaí had also been captured by the Paraguayans on a separate retreat by the Brazilians from Cuiabá in January 1866.